 A project can start when all national/regional contracts have been concluded.
 Once the national contracts come into force, eligible national costs may be claimed according to the national procedures.
-Projects should start between January and May 2020.
-In any case, projects must finish by 31st May 2023.
+Projects should start between July and December 2021.

-15.7 Project monitoring and reporting
+15.7 Project monitoring and Reporting